emilieschario/dbt-course/labs/lab1.md

 ### 1. Re-factor your current model by creating two new staging models

 So far, we've created one model.
 That model references two raw tables from our warehouse and 'cleans' up some of that data.
 Create two new models, `stg_ecomm__orders` and `stg_ecomm__customers`, that do that clean-up.
 Then, re-factor our existing model to reference those staging models.
+If you did not create an order model already, you will need to create one.

 <details>
   <summary>👉 Section 1</summary>